 The three subsequent sub-sections describe ongoing research projects that TERC scientists and graduate students are currently involved in.
-They relate to studying the impacts of wildfire smoke on Lake Tahoe following 2021s devastating fires, tracking the spread of invasive Asian clams at Sand Harbor State Park, and the collection and analysis of microplastics from within Lake Tahoe.
+They relate to studying the impacts of wildfire smoke on Lake Tahoe following 2021's devastating fires, tracking the spread of invasive Asian clams at Sand Harbor State Park, and collecting and analyzing of microplastics from Lake Tahoe.

 We also describe a new tool that has been developed with the help of a team of undergraduate students.
-The Lake Conditions tool allows the public to access both TERC's real-time lake temperature and wave height data, and to get three-hourly forecasts of lake temperatures, water currents, and wave heights over the three following days.
-We hope that this will prove to be a life-saving tool, as people learn how treacherous the lake can be to the unprepared, and plan their fun accordingly.
+The Lake Conditions tool allows the public to access both TERC's real-time lake temperature and wave height data and to get forecasts of lake temperatures, water currents, and wave heights for every three hours over the three following days.
+We hope that this will prove to be a life-saving tool as people learn how treacherous the lake can be to the unprepared and plan their fun accordingly.